 - What is the end use?

-To determine jurisdiction, you must know how to determine the correct classification of your item, also known as determining the Export Control Classification Number (ECCN).
+To do that, you must know how to determine the correct classification of your item, also known as determining the Export Control Classification Number (ECCN).
 The ECCN is different from the HTS or Schedule B classification of your goods.
 We explain these differences in our article, Export Codes: ECCN vs. HS, HTS and Schedule B.

-By classifying your product correctly, you’ll be protecting the U.S. from threats abroad and protecting yourself from severe fines, penalties and even jail time.
+By making sure your product is classified correctly, you’ll be protecting the U.S. from threats abroad and protecting yourself from severe fines, penalties and even jail time.

 Export License Determination

 There are export license exceptions, like low-value or temporary exports, that allow you to export or reexport, under stated conditions, items subject to the Export Administration Regulations (EAR) that would otherwise require a license.
-These license exceptions cover items that fall under the jurisdiction of the Department of Commerce, not items controlled by the State Department or some other agency.
+These license exceptions cover items that fall under the jurisdiction of the Department of Commerce and not items that are controlled by the State Department or some other agency.

 Surprise!
 You May Be an Exporter without Even Knowing It!
 A sometimes overlooked compliance issue for exporting to Mexico is deemed exports, or exporting without shipping a product.
 A deemed export occurs when technology or source code (except encryption and object source code, which is separately addressed in the EAR under 734.2(b)(9)), is released to a foreign national within the United States.

 Sharing technology, reviewing blueprints, conducting tours of facilities, and other information disclosures are considered potential exports under the deemed export rule and should be handled accordingly.
 You can learn how to apply this principle here.

 Restricted party lists (also called denied party lists) are lists of organizations, companies or individuals that various U.S. agencies—and other foreign governments—have identified as parties that one can’t do business with.